 Hygiene, Showers & Basic Needs

-These organizations provide access to free showers, laundry, restrooms, mail services, and hygiene kits.
+These organizations provide access to free showers, laundry, restrooms, mail services, hygiene kits, and (in some cases) help with IDs and documents.

 CARE Complex